walbourn/walbourn.github.io/_posts/2020-05-10-directx-tool-kit-for-audio-updates-and-a-direct3d-9-footnote.md

 The primary value of the XACT-style streaming wavebank is that the data is laid out for non-buffered asynchronous I/O "sector" alignment requirements, which is the ideal mode for efficient sound streaming from disk.
 The **XAudio2AsyncStream** sample implemented this for PCM audio, which is pretty simple because the block size, packet size, and sector size all align.
 Getting MS-ADPCM, xWMA, or XMA2 to work was not quite as easy.

-In any case, thanks in part to the global pandemic, I finally had the time and motiviation to implement the [SoundStreamInstance](https://github.com/microsoft/DirectXTK/wiki/SoundStreamInstance) class.
-It supports streaming for PCM, MS-ADPCM, xWMA (XAudio 2.7 or XAudio 2.9 required), and XMA2 (Xbox One XDK) from XACT-style streaming wavebanks.
+In any case, thanks in part to the global pandemic, I finally had the time and motivation to implement the [SoundStreamInstance](https://github.com/microsoft/DirectXTK/wiki/SoundStreamInstance) class.
+It supports streaming for PCM, MS-ADPCM, xWMA (XAudio 2.7 or XAudio 2.9 required), and XMA2 (Xbox) from XACT-style streaming wavebanks.

 The main functional limitation compared to XACT's streaming implementation is that I don't yet support loop-points for streaming or loop-counts.
 I do support basic looping and the "exit loop" behavior of the ``Stop`` method.